Understanding Economic Growth in GCSE Economics

 Consequences of Economic Growth

-While economic growth can lead to numerous benefits, it can also have negative consequences:
+While economic growth can lead to numerous benefits, it also has potential downsides:

 Worked Example

-Problem: A country has a GDP of $1 trillion in Year 1 and $1.1 trillion in Year 2.
-Calculate the economic growth rate.
+Problem: A country has a GDP of $1 trillion and a population of 50 million.
+Calculate the GDP per capita.

 Solution: